 Now that you have an idea of what National Mutt Day is.
 Let’s explore some things you need to consider when picking a pet for your elderly loved one:

 To be honest, unless you have very specific needs for your pet i.e. service animal, hunting, competition, etc., the breed of animal does not really matter.
 Animals, just like humans, all have unique personalities.
-Instead of looking for a specific breed, we suggest looking for an animal that best aligns with your elderly loved one’s needs and personality.
+Instead of looking for a specific breed, look for an animal that best aligns with your needs and personality.

 Considering the animal’s age and level of training is important.
 A puppy or young animal may be full of energy and lack house training.
 For an elderly loved one, having a young animal could do more harm than good.
 On the opposite end of the spectrum are senior animals.
-This could be a great option for your loved one, but you will want to make sure they are healthy and will not cost your loved one excessive vet bills.
+This could be a great option for your loved one, but you will want to make sure they are healthy.
+You don’t want them stuck with excessive vet bills.

 Elderly Loved One’s Energy Level

 You will want to consider your elderly loved one’s average energy level when choosing a pet.
 If they enjoy being on the go and going for walks, hikes and spending time outdoors then a dog with a moderate energy level will be perfect for them.
-However, if they have a more sedentary lifestyle then you will want to find an animal that enjoys relaxing for long periods of time.
+However, if they have a more sedentary lifestyle then you will want to find a sedentary animal.

 What are the grooming/health needs